 What’s Your Data Science Dream Job?

 Data science jobs abound.
-So we’ve seen a dramatic rise in undergraduate and graduate student enrollments in data science and related degree programs.
+So we’ve seen a dramatic rise in undergraduate and graduate student enrollments in data science and related degree programs as data literacy skills is becoming more and more important in the business world.
 QuantHub experienced firsthand this growing enthusiasm of students seeking to become a data scientist during our recent Back to Campus Data Challenge.
 We asked each challenge participant,

 “What’s your data science dream job?”

 We see thousands of data science skill assessment scores come across our platform.
 Rarely do we get a glimpse of the data scientist hopefuls behind the score.
 So for fun, we decided with this one question to try and get a feel for who the future data scientists are.

 As you would expect, the responses were very diverse.
 Turns out, our prospective data scientists want to apply their craft in a variety of data science dream jobs from working at SpaceX to “making an impact much bigger than myself”.
 Some data science dream jobs were expressed as a job role or title, others were expressed as fields of application, and still other data science dream jobs were expressed as visionary goals.

 We put together this overview of student profiles and their data science dream jobs and goals.
 We’re going to track this kind of information in future challenges to get a better view of where future data scientists are going.
 We hope next time you interview a candidate for a data science job, you’ll consider just how diverse the data talent pool is and that they’re all are working towards their data dream job by challenging themselves in competitions like ours!